PLAYBILL: Decoda debuts at Carnegie Hall

-For Decoda—the first affiliate ensemble of Carnegie Hall—an innovative approach to programming and audience engagement is always integral.
-Read more
+For Decoda—Affiliate Ensemble of Carnegie Hall—an innovative approach to programming and audience engagement is always integral.
+Read the feature article about our debut chamber music concerts.

 Decoda's Carnegie Hall Debut